NeuraiProject/Neurai/doc/covenants.md

 | `ecdsa` | strict v3 | none: it never hands out Legacy |

 `pq` and `ecdsa` require `-bip44=1` (their keys derive from the mnemonic seed:
-`m_pq` and `m/84'` branches) and hand out nothing until AuthScript and the strict families apply to the next block; there is no Legacy fallback before that. `-pqwallet` was replaced by `-addresstype=pq` and is refused at startup.
+`m_pq` and `m/84'` branches).
+Their addresses are handed out at any time, even with no network or no scheduled activation, but nothing pays to them until AuthScript and the strict families apply to the next block: before that, a strict address does not decode for paying (sends to it are refused), policy rejects outputs to it, and the wallet refuses change to its family, mining to it and asset operations that would create such an output.
+There is no Legacy fallback. `-pqwallet` was replaced by `-addresstype=pq` and is refused at startup.
 Generic v1 is a contract family: contracts are built and signed by contract tooling, and the wallet never manages v1.
 It does not hand out v1 addresses, does not count v1 outputs as its own (whatever spend data an older